2023 Most Popular Civil Engineering Bachelor's Degree Schools in Georgia

 The following schools top our list of the Most Popular Civil Engineering Bachelor's Degree Colleges.

-Our 2023 rankings named Georgia Institute of Technology - Main Campus the most popular school in Georgia for civil engineering students working on their bachelor’s degree.
-Located in the city of Atlanta, Georgia Tech is a public school with a very large student population.
+Our analysis found Georgia Institute of Technology - Main Campus to be the most popular school for civil engineering students who want to pursue a bachelor’s degree in Georgia.
+Located in the large city of Atlanta, Georgia Tech is a public college with a fairly large student population.

 About 39% of the students majoring in civil eng at the school are women while 61% are male.